Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 ### In game tips to prevent uneccessary FPS loss:
 - Don't plant too many trees or plants near to your base.
 Keep your tree farm far away from your base.
 - Don't use too many lights/torches/fires.
-Overlapping lights makes your game work harder than it needs to.
+Overlapping lightsources makes your game work harder than it needs to by generating more shadows.
 - Maybe lower the number of zombies in the in-game settings if you are really struggling.